Author: kenny

 • High altitude and tailwaters: Maintain cold temperatures all summer — fish here when lowland rivers warm

 Check water temperature with a stream thermometer — stop fishing when temperatures exceed 68°F to protect stressed fish.
+This matters especially on freestones during July and August; fish caught in warm water often don’t survive release.

 Stream thermometer